Uber-backed group airs pro-Hochul ads after getting insurance overhaul

 Hochul made auto insurance reforms one of the biggest policy changes she championed during the state budget process.

 The reforms include strengthening penalties against fraudsters and tightening the legal definition of a "serious injury."
-Insurers were also banned from using ZIP codes, occupation, education level or homeownership as primary rating factors.
+Insurers were also banned from using ZIP code, occupation, education level or homeownership as primary rating factors.

-The legislation also caps damages for drivers who were involved in criminal behavior at the time of an accident, such as drunk drivers and people driving without insurance.
+The legislation also caps damages for drivers who were involved in criminal behavior at the time of an accident, such as drunken drivers and people driving without insurance.

-Uber spent more than $9 million to fund CAR as part of its push for changes, similar to steps it has taken in other states such as Louisiana and Florida to change auto insurance laws.
+Uber spent more than $9 million to fund Citizens for Affordable Rates as part of its push for changes, similar to steps it has taken in other states such as Louisiana and Florida to change auto insurance laws.

-An Uber spokesman did not respond to an inquiry on whether Uber-funded groups in other states had also created "thank you" ads.
+An Uber spokesperson did not respond to an inquiry on whether Uber-funded groups in other states had also created thank-you ads.